RavensbourneWebMedia/Web-development-workshop/sessions/05/README.md

 Review the feedback you received from us today and continue working on it.
 Remember, the final deadline for this (together with other, bigger projects) is the 10th of June but we'll check on your progress on this every month.

+### Install WordPress *locally*!

+Google how to do it and then follow the instructions to install WordPress on your local Web server.

 ### Blog

 Compare these two *infographic stories* by Angela Morelli (who will be our Skype-guest later in this unit):